CLNEulalia/Heroku-Atlas-Deployment/README.md

     if (process.env.NODE_ENV == "production") {
       mongoose.connect(process.env.DB_URL);
     } else {
-      mongoose.connect("mongodb://localhost/todo");
+      mongoose.connect("mongodb://localhost/book-e");
     }
     ```

     > NOTE: In the example above, the link to the MongoDB includes the name of
-    > the database we are using, which in this case, is `todo`.
+    > the database we are using, which in this case, is `book-e`.
 When using a
     > different database for your own projects, make sure you include the name
     > of the actual database you want to connect.